 Parlor Palm Seed Collection

+You may be able to purchase parlor palm seeds online or from a reputable growers, but if you have a blooming parlor palm, seed collection is easy.
 Simply gather parlor palm seeds when the fruit is completely ripe, or when it naturally falls from the plant.
 Collect several seeds because parlor palm seed germination is notoriously unreliable.

 Growing a Parlor Palm from Seed